plashchynski/OtoDecks/REPORT.md

 If a user types in the search box, the `LibraryComponent` class receives a `TextEditor::textEditorTextChanged` callback.
 Inside the callback, we call `updateDisplayedItems` method which calls `searchLibrary` to find matched items in the `allItems` vector and then update the `itemsToDisplay` vector.

-#### R3D: Component allows the user to load files from the library into a deck ❌
+#### R3D: Component allows the user to load files from the library into a deck ✅

+You can drag and drop files from the library into the deck.
+This is done by allowing a library item to be dragged by overriding the `juce::TableListBoxModel::getDragSourceDescription` method in the `LibraryComponent` class.
+An information about the dragged item is stored in a XML-serialized `juce::ValueTree` object.
+The dragged object received by overriding the `juce::TextDragAndDropTarget::itemDropped` method in the `DeckGUI` class.
+The `DeckGUI` unserializes the `juce::ValueTree` object from a XML string received by `itemDropped` as an argument, get the item's file path, finally loads the file into the deck.

 #### R3E: The music library persists so that it is restored when the user exits then restarts the application ❌